Solar Panel Cost Guide in Delaware, OH (2023 Update)

 Factors that Affect Solar Panel Costs in Delaware

-Though the average cost of a solar system in Delaware is $13,655, your final cost may differ.
+Although the average cost of a solar system in Delaware is $18,184, your actual cost may be higher or lower than that.
 There are many factors that can have a sizable impact on the cost of a solar panel installation.
-Below are some of the more crucial things to keep in mind.
+Below are some of the more important things to keep in mind.

 Solar Equipment